valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/defining-the-submission-structure.md

 The submission handler also needs to be registered as a bean in the Spring context.

-Here is an example of a submission handler:
+Here is an example of a submission handler implementation:

+NOTE: The handler is used for start-form and user-task forms.
 ```kotlin
 @Component
 class TestSubmissionHandler : FormViewModelSubmissionHandler<TestSubmission> {